 phenomena, such as lenticular clouds (photo).
 Or to give them their Latin name altocumulus lenticularis, which form a disc-like cloud that can seems to hover in the sky.

 A good many UFO sightings are also likely a result of optical phenomena.
-In particularly, the celebrated and complex form of mirage known as a Fata Morgana.
+In particular, the celebrated and complex form of mirage known as a Fata Morgana.

 Fata Morgana is an optical illusion created when a layer of warm air resting above cold air forms a refracting lens.
 This distorts light from a distant object making it appear upside down or right side up.
 As well as magnified, distorted and capable of changing in form rapidly.

 This mirage takes its name from the Arthurian shape-shifting sorceress Morgan le Fay.
-This phenomenon can be observed on land.
-And at sea where sailors have mistakenly identified distant object, such as boats, islands, and the coastline as ghosts ships (Flying Dutchmen).
-Or tricked them into thinking land was closer than was actually the case.
+This phenomenon can be observed on land, and at sea where sailors have mistakenly identified distant objects, such as boats, islands, and the coastline as ghost ships (Flying Dutchmen).

 An image of an object located below the horizon can also be refracted vertically above the horizon.
 In this way, it looks like it’s hovering in the sky.